 The ‘Spencer’ Sweet Peas are very popular, fragrant and long stems.
 The ‘Spencer Ripple Mix’ and ‘Spencer Giant Mix’ are two to look for.

-Sweet Pea Seeds are available for sale from the following nurseries
+Sweet Pea Seeds and plants are available for sale from the following nurseries

 395 Lesters Rd Ascot VIC 3364 - phone (03) 53434303